megakevin/end-point-blog/2024/02/key-takeaways-from-poodr.md

 14. An object's test suite should **never assert on the return value of outgoing messages** that it sends to other objects ("C" in the picture above).
 These messages are part of the public interface of the receiver object, so the receiver's test suite should be the one testing it.
 15. On the other hand, an object's test suite should **always assert that necessary outgoing messages are sent**, and with the correct parameters ("C" in the picture above).
 16. A "test of state" is a test that asserts on the return value of a method.
-17. A "test of behavior" is a test that asserts on the whether the object under test calls a particular method on another object, how many times, and with what parameters.
+17. A "test of behavior" is a test that asserts on whether the object under test calls a particular method on another object, how many times, and with what parameters.
 18. A "query" is a method call with no side effects that is only made to get some value back.
 19. A "command" is a method call that has side effects that are important to the overall application.
 20. **All public methods should be covered by tests of state**.
 A test suite should only cover the public methods of its own object under test.